JETSCAPE/SummerSchool2020/SMASH_session/README.md

   You can analyse these results already using your favourite way to write scripts, but at this tutorial I want to show some convenient approaches to perform quick analysis without writing code.
   For this we actually want output in some different formats: Root and VTK.
   We will use Root output for analysis and VTK output for visualization.
-Let's add them to configuration:
+Let's add them to configuration.
+  Let's also ask for as much information as possible to be written out (`Extended: True`).

   ```
     Output: